Valenciennes-Denain Airport: American use

 Denain Airport was cleared of German forces by Allied ground forces about 11 September 1944 during the Northern France Campaign.
 Almost immediately, the United States Army Air Forces IX Engineering Command 862d Engineer Aviation Battalion cleared the airport of mines and destroyed Luftwaffe aircraft.
-Pierced Steel Planking was laid down on the bomb damaged runway in order to make it serviceable and available for operational use.
+Pierced steel planking was laid down on the bomb-damaged runway in order to make it serviceable and available for operational use.
 The airport immediately became a combat supply and casualty evacuation airfield, designated as Advanced Landing Ground "A-83" about 14 September, also being known as "Denain/Prouvy Airfield".

-C-47 Skytrain transports moved in and out of the American controlled airfield almost immediately after the runway was repaired, supplying the front line forces with the necessary materiel to support their advance.
-A small cadre of personnel were assigned to the field, still largely in ruins due to the B-26 Marauder and fighter strafing/bombing runs on the field.
+C-47 Skytrain transports moved in and out of the American-controlled airfield almost immediately after the runway was repaired, supplying the front line forces with the necessary materiel to support their advance.
+A small cadre of personnel was assigned to the field, still largely in ruins due to the B-26 Marauder and fighter strafing/bombing runs on the field.
 In January 1945, the 833d Engineer Aviation Battalion moved back to Denain and improved the facilities enough to support combat units.
 The Ninth Air Force 323d Bombardment Group, moved in with B-26 Marauder medium bombers in February, remaining until 15 May 1945.